-C.De Nardi, D. Gardner, and A. Jefferson, '3D-Printed Mini-vascular Networks for Self-healing Lime-based Mortars', Cardiff University School of Engineering Research Conference 2023, Cardiff, UK, 2023, pp. 44-47.
+C.De Nardi, D. Gardner, and A. Jefferson, '3D-Printed Mini-vascular Networks for Self-healing Lime-based Mortars', Proceedings of the Cardiff University Engineering Research Conference 2023, Cardiff, UK, pp. 44-47.

 Recent changes in weather patterns expose our built heritage to greater and more aggressive hazards, significantly reducing the service-life of historical structures.
 A range of traditional intervention strategies are available to address damage in masonry structures (e.g repointing, bed joint reinforcement) [1], although these have not always been successful [2].
 A more resilient and durable solution to these problems is urgently needed.